-&lt;sup>71 French Law "Reducing the environmental footprint of the digital sector" (2021) Available in French subscription plans.
-NMHH also shares practical advice through articles on mindful internet and smart device usage, promoting both reduced digital footprint and environmental sustainability.
-Additionally, NMHH launched the "NetreFel" campaign in 2021 to accelerate the phase-out of 3G technology.
+NMHH, the Hungarian regulatory authority recently conducted an online survey74 to gauge consumer awareness of environmental factors when choosing electronic devices and subscription plans.
+NMHH also shares practical advice through articles75 on mindful internet and smart device usage, promoting both reduced digital footprint and environmental sustainability.
+Additionally, NMHH launched the "NetreFel"76 campaign in 2021 to accelerate the phase-out of 3G technology.
 This program not only supported affected end-users but also encouraged old device recycling in line with environmental regulations.